vikasganiga05/vikasganiga05/README.md

-# Hi there, I'm Vikas Ganiga - aka Vikas :wave:
+# Hi, I'm Vikas Ganiga

 I'm a Software Engineer based in Mangalore, India. specializing in building (and occasionally designing) exceptional websites, applications, and everything in between.
 Self-Taught JavaScript Developer with a strong drive and willingness to learn new things.
 I love creating simple and effective UI that optimizes user’s experience.
 My personal mission is to further my specialization in full-stack development, solve difficult problems, work with amazing people and develop cool products.
 I would also like to make a huge impact in the full-stack industry.